-An example of signage is at Annex A
+An example of signage is at Annex A – Page 15

 Notwithstanding the overt and open nature of the cameras in the system, it is possible and probable that on occasion the need will arise for the police or council officers to use the cameras in operations requiring directed or covert monitoring and which falls under the auspices of the Regulation of Investigatory Powers Act (RIPA).
 Each request is assessed by the CCTV management on a case by case basis to ensure it meets the necessary criteria and that the correct RIPA paperwork is submitted.
-For rules and procedures of surveillance using RIPA see para 7.1 -9
+For rules and procedures of surveillance using RIPA see section 7 sub sections 1 -9 (pages 9-10)

-In addition to the core system BBC monitors networked third party cameras via internet connectivity.
-These systems cover local or other businesses and do not form part of BBC’s Public Space CCTV system however the principles herein apply equally to the use these systems monitored by BBC operators and the same guidelines and will be applied.
+In addition to the core CCTV system, BBC monitors networked third party cameras via internet connectivity.
+These systems cover local or other businesses and do not form part of BBC’s Public Space CCTV system, however the principles herein apply equally to the use of those systems, monitored by BBC operators and the same guidelines and will be applied.

-Since the initial commissioning of the system as a CCTV control room the Control room itself has evolved into a multi-functional control room with emergency planning, Highways, third party fire response and other OOH roles being operated within it.
+Since the initial commissioning of the system as a CCTV control room, the Control room itself has evolved into a multi-functional control room with emergency planning, Highways, third party fire response and other Out Of Hours (OOH) roles being operated from within it.

 The conditions and responsibilities applicable to the service provided to these third parties are contained under separate Service Level Agreements.

-CODE OF PRACTICE – AGREED PRINCIPLES
+AGREED PRINCIPLES

 The code of practice has been agreed with the police and forms the basis for the operation of the BBC CCTV system by the staff involved in operating the system be they ‘in house’ managers or contracted staff

-The code of practice should be read in conjunction with the operational SOPs for the day to day running of the system.
-These documents are listed at Annex B
+The code of practice should be read in conjunction with the operational standard operating procedures (SOPs) for the day to day running of the system.
+These documents are listed at Annex B – Page 16.
+All these documents are available to read in the CCTV Control Room

 This code of practice has been written to comply within the existing legislation, regulations and CoP’s including

 The Data Protection Act 1998, GDPR and Data Protection Bill 2017